 Short form is fun, energetic, and challenging.
 Theater teachers often use short form games in classrooms to encourage spontaneity and overcome shyness.
 Theater directors often use these exercises in rehearsals to build group cohesion.
 The best thing about short form is that newcomers can play with veterans.

 Short form improv can also be performed as a show.
-(Such as Charlottesville’s popular Bent Theatre.)
 There’s usually a half-dozen or so improvisers making up a troupe.
 One or more performers or a director act as host.
 The host names and describes an exercise, sometimes with audience input, and calls on performers from the troupe–and sometimes audience volunteers–who then play out the exercise.
 It can resemble contestants on a game show.
 The television show Whose Line Is It Anyway? is short form improv.

 What is a ‘Longform’?

-Longform expands on the scene techniques devised by Del Close and Elaine May and adds structures that tie together multiple scenes so an entire show can unfold from an initial suggestion.
-For instance a longform called ‘Evente’ asks the audience for a suggestion of an event, and then creates background scenes to the event, brings the characters together for the event itself, and then creates a series of scenes of the aftermath of the event.
+A ‘longform’ expands the scene techniques of Del Close and Elaine May by adding structures that tie multiple scenes together.
+For example, a longform called ‘Evente’ asks the audience for a suggestion of an event, and then creates background scenes to the event, brings the characters together for the event itself, and then creates a series of scenes of the aftermath of the event.
 Another longform called ‘Harold‘ takes an audience suggestion, creates three storylines, then a separate group scene, then rejoins the three storylines, then creates another group scene, then gradually pulls the three storylines together with faster and faster scenes until the show is brought back to the original suggestion.
-Harolds were the first and still most popular longform.
-Many longforms mix improv with guest monologists, audience interviews, or performer stories.
+Harolds were the first and are still the most popular longforms.
+Longform improv often mix improv scenes with guest monologists, audience interviews, or performer stories.
+There are dozens, if not hundreds, of longforms and improvisers are creating new forms all the time.